xbeat/Machine-Learning/README.md

 Introduction to Ensemble Methods

 Ensemble methods combine multiple models to create a stronger predictor.
 This approach leverages the collective wisdom of several weaker learners to improve overall performance and robustness.
 The three main types of ensemble methods we'll explore are Bagging, Boosting, and Stacking.
 Each method has its unique characteristics and applications in machine learning.

+## PyTorch Tutorial

+Introduction to PyTorch

+PyTorch is an open-source machine learning library developed by Facebook's AI Research lab.
+It provides a flexible and efficient framework for building and training neural networks.
+PyTorch is known for its dynamic computational graph, which allows for easier debugging and more intuitive development compared to static graph frameworks.

 ## Stochastic Synapse Networks and Hierarchical Multi-task Learning in Python